 I have planted cuttings in November (Southeastern Pennsylvania) to see the trees starting to grow in April.
 The only problem with planting this early in the North is that the continuos freezing and thawing of the soil will push the cuttings out of the ground.
 So, if you find cuttings just laying on the ground, push them back in the ground.
 Start protecting the trees from deer as soon as they sprout.
 Use liquid fence or tree shelters.
 The trees should be moved to their permanent location when they are about a foot tall.
 If you wait longer it will just be more difficult to move them due to the fact that they make roots very quickly.
 Normal spacing for these trees is 6 ft.

 I just got an email from a customer to whom I sent 5 cuttings last year in february.
 He planted one of them and put all others in the sealed bag in the butter handy bin in his refrigerator door.
 The cutting he planted grew for a while and then died.
-Last week he was cleaning the refrigerator (9 months later) and he found the other cuttings which just for kicks he planted.
+Last week he was cleaning the refrigerator (9 months later) and he found the other cuttings which just for kicks he planted them.
 The reason for his email is that two of the cuttings are growing.
 Imagine that, 9 months after they were supposed to be dead.